School Year

 Rank your highest priorities (maximum of 5) for school improvement in the upcoming school year.

-1. Continue to improve school culture.
+1. Emphasis on DP (Processing New Content) along with Hattie's high impact strategies through targeted PD.
 2. Increase our staff and student feedback & recognition.
-3. Provide additional support in ELA and Math.
+3. Provide focused support in ELA and Math - particularly the lowest 25% and our bubble Level 2 students.
 4. Strategic use of ELL tutors.
 5. Continue to improve the MTSS process

 SIP - Areas of Focus